VerifyTests/Verify.SourceGenerators/readme.md

 ## Manipulating Source

-To manipulating the source of in the generated files, use [Scrubbers](https://github.com/VerifyTests/Verify/blob/main/docs/scrubbers.md.
+To manipulating the source of the generated cs files, use [Scrubbers](https://github.com/VerifyTests/Verify/blob/main/docs/scrubbers.md.

 For example to remove all lines start with `using`: